AL-AlamySploit/Facebook-BruteForce/README.md

-# facebook-cracker
+# facebook-Brute Force

-Facebook Cracker Version 1.0 can crack into Facebook Database 100% without Interruption By Facebook Firewall This program is for educational purposes only.
+Facebook Brute Force Version 1.0 can crack into Facebook Database 100% without Interruption By Facebook Firewall This program is for educational purposes only.
 Don't attack people facebook accounts it's illegal !
 If you want to crack into someone's account, you must have the permission of the user.